Recurrence and transience for the frog model on trees: Recurrence for the binary tree

 \subsection{The non-backtracking frog model}

 We will define the \emph{non-backtracking frog model}, in which frogs move as random non-backtracking walks stopped at the root.
 More formally, we define the random non-backtracking walk $(X_n,\,n\geq 0)$ as a process taking values in $\TT_d$, with $X_0=x_0$.
 On its first step, the walk moves to a uniformly random neighbor of $x_0$.
 At every subsequent step, it chooses uniformly from its neighbors other than the one from which it arrived.
+We emphasize that a non-backtracking walk \emph{can} move towards the root of the tree, though once it moves away from the root it will continue doing so.
 Let $T=\inf\{n\geq 1\colon X_n=\rootvertex\}$, taking this to be $\infty$ if the walk never visits $\rootvertex$.
 Define the non-backtracking frog model by changing the frog's paths in the definition of the frog model from simple random walks to the stopped non-backtracking walks given by $(X_{n\wedge T},\,n\geq 0)$.
 Notice that the initial frog is never stopped in this model, and only one child of the root is ever visited.
 Call this child $\rootvertex'$.